2026 Jubilarian Wedding Anniversary Mass – September 12th at St. Francis Xavier Cathedral in Green Bay

 If you have any questions, please contact Amy or Betsy (contact information listed below) or you may call the parish office at (920) 788-9061 .

-The FORMED Video of the Month is “How to Lent”.
+The FORMED Video of the Month is “Ocean of Mercy”.

-We invite you to experience and learn more about “How to Lent”.
+We invite you to experience and learn more about “Ocean of Mercy”.
 To view the video and to learn more about the video series, please click here!

 FORMED!
 The best Catholic content – all in one place!